alexandregv/swifty_companion/README.md

 ![About view](./docs/images/about_dark.jpg "About view [dark theme]")
 ![Search view light theme](./docs/images/search_light.jpg "Search view [light theme]")
 ![User view light theme](./docs/images/user_light.jpg "User view [light theme]")

+### Build and run

+You will need the Android and Flutter SDKs, plus an API app of 42's intranet.
+Fill you app credentials in `lib/intra_http_service.dart`, and then build with `flutter build`.